ehmicky/autoserver/docs/protocols.md

 # Headers and method

-Each protocol has its own way of setting the headers and main method.
+Each protocol has its own way of handling the headers, the method, the URL and the request payload.

 For example, HTTP uses HTTP headers and HTTP method (e.g. `GET`).

 # Protocols options